Book: A Promise Is A Promise

 How can anyone on this earth, not moved by this inspiring story?.

 Edwarda’s sister Colleen took care of Edwarda after their mother Kaye passed away.
-Edwarda died after 42 years in coma at the age of 59.
+Edwarda died after 42 years in a coma at the age of 59.

-This book is a must read for everyone !!!.
+This book is a must-read for everyone !!!.